 Paid Release Time for University Meetings.
 Union officers, stewards or other designated employee representatives attending a meeting or function on behalf of the Union at the request of the University will be granted paid release time for such meeting or function.

-New Orientation.
+New Employee Orientation.
 As part of the new hire orientation process, the University will inform all new employees hired in a position included in the bargaining unit of the Union’s exclusive recognition and the rights of the employees as set forth in the Agreement.
-The University will furnish a copy of the Agreement to all employees in this bargaining unit.
-The University will allow the Union fifteen(15) minutes during work hours with each new or transferred-in employee to furnish them information and brochures.
+The University will furnish a copy of the Agreement to all current employees in both bargaining units and copies of the agreement to the Union for purposes of distribution during new employee orientation.
+The University will allow the Union thirty (30) minutes during work hours with each new or transferred-in employee to furnish them information and brochures.

 ARTICLE 42 – UNION-MANAGEMENT COMMUNICATION COMMITTEE